vyos/vyos-documentation/docs/qos.rst

    It is based on the Stochastic Fairness Queueing and can be applied to outbound traffic.

-The algorithm enqueues packets to hash buckets based on source address, destination address and source port.
+In order to separate traffic, Fair Queue uses a classifier based on source address, destination address and source port.
+The algorithm enqueues packets to hash buckets based on those tree parameters.
 Each of these buckets should represent a unique flow.
 Because multiple flows may get hashed to the same bucket, the hashing algorithm is perturbed at configurable intervals so that the unfairness lasts only for a short while.
 Perturbation may however cause some inadvertent packet reordering to occur.
 An advisable value could be 10 seconds.

 One of the uses of Fair Queue might be the mitigation of Denial of Service attacks.